 AFTER A SEXUAL ASSAULT: THE FIRST 72 HOURS AND BEYOND

-There is no one "right" way to respond to sexual assault.
+There is no single "right" way to respond to sexual assault.
 Each person needs to make the best decision based on their individual circumstance.
-Survivors of sexual assault most understand that the first 72 hours after a sexual assault are crucial for receiving medical care and for the collection of forensic evidence.
+Survivors of sexual assault must understand that the first 72 hours after a sexual assault are crucial for receiving medical care and for the collection of forensic evidence.
 It's a hard step to take, but going to the hospital to have an exam accomplishes three things:

 - To treat injuries resulting from the assault as well as treating for the possibility of pregnancy and Sexually Transmitted Diseases (STDs).

 - To preserve evidence of the sexual assault, should you decide to report the incident to the police.

 Consider reporting the assault to police and university officials, whether or not you plan to request that charges be filed.
 Reporting a rape does not commit you to a full legal process, but it does keep your options open.
 If you decide to make a report, you may take someone with you for support.
 You can also go after the assault occurred, however the sooner you can make a report to the police, the better.
 As a college student, you have the right to make a report of the sexual assault to both College Campus Security and to your Local Law Enforcement Agency.
 These options are not mutually exclusive as both internal campus and criminal proceeding may be pursued simultaneously.
 The Help Restore Hope Center encourages YOU to speak with a confidential resource such as the Help Restore Hope Center or your Campus Counseling Center before deciding how you'd like to proceed.
 As a witness or bystander, anyone with knowledge about an incident is also strongly encouraged to make a report as soon as possible.